-- a) Scheduled PT Study: The calendar date that a PT sample is first made available to any participants of the study by the PT Provider. - b) Supplemental PT Study: The calendar date the PT Provider ships the sample to a laboratory. - 3.14 WETT Whole Effluent Toxicity Testing - 3.15 NOEC No Observable Effects Concentration - 3.16 Non-NOEC analytes that are not No Observable Effects Concentration, such as IC25 or LD50. - 3.17 IC25 Inhibiting concentration where there is 25% reduction in growth or reproduction. - 3.18 LD50 Lethal dose concentration where 50% of the organisms do not survive. - 3.19 Lot a definite amount of a material produced during a single manufacturing cycle and intended to have uniform character and quality. (per ISO/IEC 9001:2000 Guide 30:2015) - 3.20 Reference Material (RM) material, sufficiently homogeneous and stable with respect to one or more specified properties, which has been established to be fit for its intended use in a measurement process. (per ISO/IEC 17043:2010(E) Guide 30:2015) - 3.21 Certified Reference Material (CRM) reference material characterized by a metrologically valid procedure for one or more specific properties, accompanied by a certificate that provides the value of the specified property, its associated uncertainty, and a statement of metrological traceability. (per ISO/IEC 17043:2010(E) Guide 30:2015) - 3.22 ISO Guide 34 Reference Material a material manufactured by the PT Provider, shown to be sufficiently homogeneous and stable with respect to one or more specified properties, which has been established to be fit for its intended use in a measurement process (per ISO Guide 34:(2009) (E).
+- a) Scheduled PT Study: The calendar date that a PT sample is first made available to any participants of the study by the PT Provider. - b) Supplemental PT Study: The calendar date the PT Provider ships the sample to a laboratory. - 3.14 WETT Whole Effluent Toxicity Testing - 3.15 NOEC No Observable Effects Concentration - 3.16 Non-NOEC analytes that are not No Observable Effects Concentration, such as IC25 or LD50. - 3.17 IC25 Inhibiting concentration where there is 25% reduction in growth or reproduction. - 3.18 LD50 Lethal dose concentration where 50% of the organisms do not survive. - 3.19 Lot a definite amount of a material produced during a single manufacturing cycle and intended to have uniform character and quality. (per ISO Guide 30:2015) - Reference Material (RM) material, sufficiently homogeneous and stable with respect to one or more specified properties, which has been established to be fit for its intended use in a measurement process. (per ISO Guide 30:2015) - 3.21 Certified Reference Material (CRM) reference material characterized by a metrologically valid procedure for one or more specific properties, accompanied by a certificate that provides the value of the specified property, its associated uncertainty, and a statement of metrological traceability. (per ISO Guide 30:2015). - 3.22 ISO Guide 34 Reference Material-a material manufactured by the PT Provider, shown to be sufficiently homogeneous and stable with respect to one or more specified properties, which has been established to be fit for its intended use in a measurement process (per ISO Guide 34:(2009))

-4.0 PT PROVIDER ACCREDITATION
+4.0 PT Provider Accreditation

-- The PT Providers shall be accredited to ISO 17043:2010 General Requirements for Proficiency Testing by a TNI-approved PTPA. - The PT Provider shall be accredited by a TNI-approved PTPA for every TNI FoPT which they it will offer in their its PT programs. - 4.3 In order to receive and maintain accreditation for any analyte in any FoPT table, the PT Provider shall demonstrate compliance with all requirements of this Standard during onsite assessments and ongoing oversight conducted by the PTPA per Volume 4 of this Standard. - 4.4 The PT Providers shall be subject to biennial onsite assessments conducted by their its chosen TNI-approved PTPA.
-They PT Provider may also be subject to unannounced assessments for cause.
+4.1 The PT Provider shall be accredited to ISO 17043:2010 General Requirements for Proficiency Testing by a TNI-approved PTPA.

-- 4.5 The PT Providers shall submit data from each of their its PTPA-accredited PT studies to the PTPA for review to determine compliance with this Standard. - 4.5.1 The information required in these submittals, including the format and frequency/timing, shall be determined by the PTPA. - 4.5.2 The provider shall not identify any participant laboratory to the PTPA without the expressed written consent of the laboratory. - 4.6 Upon request by the PTPA, the PT Provider shall supply, at no charge, PT samples as specified by the PTPA, which are included in the PT Provider's scope of accreditation, to the PTPA for submission to a referee laboratory. - 4.7 In conflicts with the PTPAIf aggrieved by a finding or accreditation decision of the PTPA, the PT Providers shall follow the PTPA's appeals process. - 4.8 Unresolved conflicts with the PTPA shall be submitted to the PT Program Executive Committee.
+- The PT Provider shall be accredited by a TNI-approved PTPA for every TNI FoPT which it will offer in its PT programs. - 4.3 In order to receive and maintain accreditation for any analyte in any FoPT table, the PT Provider shall demonstrate compliance with all requirements of this Standard during onsite assessments and ongoing oversight conducted by the PTPA per Volume 4 of this Standard. - The PT Provider shall be subject to biennial onsite assessments conducted by its chosen TNI-approved PTPA.
+The PT Provider may also be subject to unannounced assessments for cause. - The PT Provider shall submit data from each of its PTPA-accredited PT studies to the PTPA for review to determine compliance with this Standard. - The information required in these submittals, including the format and frequency/timing, shall be determined by the PTPA. - 4.6 Upon request by the PTPA, the PT Provider shall supply, at no charge, PT samples as specified by the PTPA, which are included in the PT Provider's scope of accreditation, to the PTPA for submission to a referee laboratory. - 4.7 If aggrieved by a finding or accreditation decision of the PTPA, the PT Provider shall follow the PTPA's appeals process.

-5.0 MANAGEMENT REQUIREMENTS
+5.0 Management Requirements